mrclay/minify/min/README.txt

 COMBINING MULTIPLE FILES IN ONE DOWNLOAD

-Separate the file paths given to "f" with commas.
+Separate the paths given to "f" with commas.

 Let's say you have CSS files at these URLs: http://example.com/scripts/jquery-1.2.6.js